By Adrian Hyland | Text Publishing | $27.95

 By Karen Kissane | Hachette Australia | $35

 It is three winters now since Victoria’s Black Saturday bushfire brought its terror.
 In the past year, soaking rains have inspired grass and forest growth that is both heartening and frightening.
 New houses have sprouted like lignotubers where their predecessors were gutted.
 Other homes – razed, flattened and cleared – are haunting absences.
 The royal commission, which cranked on through 155 days of evidence, has finished and reported, and already its recommendations have dust on them.
 After last summer’s disasters – floods, cyclones and earthquakes – bushfire survivors are sharing their experience with new victims of nature’s wilfulness.
 And from the ashes, from the regrowth and renewal, from the pain and the horror, there now comes some wisdom.

-The most enduring wisdom forged by the Black Friday 1939 fire came in the form of Judge Leonard Stretton’s royal commission report.
+The most enduring wisdom forged by the Black Friday fire of 1939 came in the form of Judge Leonard Stretton’s royal commission report.
 It was also the greatest literary legacy of that fire: no other published words about Black Friday compared with its biblical power.
 It was celebrated not only as a political statement, but also as literature.
 For many years it was a prescribed text in Victorian Matriculation English, and it was consulted by politicians and fire managers.
 In 2002–03, as the alps burned, Premier Steve Bracks borrowed Stretton’s 1939 report from the Parliamentary Library for his weekend reading.
 Bruce Esplin, head of the Victorian bushfire inquiry of 2003, said he could feel Judge Stretton looking over his shoulder.
 Stretton’s words still resonate with poetic and political power: he was fearless.